biothings/biothings_explorer/docs/INSTALLATION.md

 ### Requirements

 For development, you will need Node.js the pnpm package manager installed in your environment.
+See the [pnpm installation instructions](https://pnpm.io/installation).
 Your Node version must be higher than v12.

 #### Node.js and pnpm